Rassa-Gvm/MAXHiC/README.md

 *Default*: True

 **-full_output**
 *Description*: Whether to output fully detailed files for interactions or just with minimum required information.
-Output format is explained in the formats section.
+[Short](#Short-Output) and [detailed](#Detailed-Output) formats are explained in the formats section.
 *Accepts*: T/F
 *Default*: F